Kristina01111000/Drws_site/README.md

 - Add the new lessons to the site with links
 - Match the titles to the patreon
-- make quizzes for all three new learning programs
+- make quizzes for all three new learning programs, 8 and 9
-- Write a summary blurb for each and send it to him
+- Write a summary blurb for each, also for 6
 - Check that the origin title is fixed on the site
 - Add the new license key for peepso